 Clinical and Epidemiological Profile of Oral and Maxillofacial Trauma at Two Quaternary Hospitals in Mozambique in 2016

-2. Department of Orthopaedic Surgery, Maputo Central Hospital
+2. Department of Orthopedic Surgery, Maputo Central Hospital, Maputo, Mozambique

 Abstract

-Trauma causes deaths in all age groups, all around the world.
-The World Health Organization indicates that trauma is among the leading causes of death and morbidity in the world (1). maxillofacial trauma is special, because it not only has emotional and functional repercussions, but also has the ability to cause permanent deformities on the face (2).
+Trauma causes death in all age groups worldwide.
+The World Health Organization (WHO) reports that trauma is among the leading causes of death and morbidity in the world (1).
+Maxillofacial trauma is exceptional because it not only has emotional and functional repercussions but can cause permanent deformities to the face (2).
 Facial injuries are considered a serious public health problem in developed and developing countries (2,3).

-Trauma constitutes a total of 20-25% of admissions to the emergency room.
-According to the Strategic Plan 2008-2014 of trauma in Mozambique, it was observed that with increasing urbanization there is a reduction of certain types of trauma, such as falls from trees, burns, drowning and even suicides.
-However, there is an increase in traffic accidents as a result of alcohol consumption and drug abuse; ranging from simple to complex, that require a high level of skill and of experience for best results regarding the treatment (4,5,6,7,8,9,10,11,12,13,14, 15).
+Trauma accounts for 20–25% of admissions to the emergency room.
+According to the Strategic Plan of Trauma (2008–2014) in Mozambique, it has been observed that with increasing urbanization there is a reduction in certain types of trauma, such as fall from trees, burns, drowning, and even suicide.
+However, traffic accidents have increased due to alcohol consumption and drug abuse.
+This has resulted in injuries ranging from simple to complex, that require a high level of skill and experience for the best treatment results (4–15).

 Method

-We excluded records with incomplete data (case-sheets without data regarding the variables under study) and those of any non-traumatic pathologies.
+We excluded records with incomplete data (case notes without data on the variables under study) and those of any non-traumatic pathologies.

 Results